-Cole Sprouse Remembers ‘Riverdale’ Co-Star Luke Perry On ‘Busy Tonight: ‘We’re All Going To Miss Him A Lot’
+Cole Sprouse Remembers ‘Riverdale’ Co-Star Luke Perry On ‘Busy Tonight’: ‘We’re All Going To Miss Him A Lot’

 Luke Perry may have died two weeks ago, but the tributes to the late Beverly Hills 90210 actor continue to pour in.

 Perry’s Riverdale co-star, Cole Sprouse, is currently making his press rounds to promote his new film Five Feet Apart.
-Last night, Sprouse and co-star Haley Lu Richardson made an appearance on Busy Philipps’ show Busy Tonight and it comes as no shock that he was asked about the death of Luke Perry.
+Last night, Sprouse and co-star Haley Lu Richardson made an appearance on Busy Philipps’ show Busy Tonight (available to watch on YouTube), and it comes as no shock that he was asked about the death of Luke Perry.
 Sprouse told Philipps that he was very close to him and remembered him for the great man that he was.

 “In the 26 years I’ve been doing this, he’s the [one] person I’ve never heard a bad thing said about, which is an incredibly impressive thing.”